15 minute read

 • Use a model with a larger context window.

 We will use the second option.
-Click on “Click to configure the prompt and the model” at the top of the screen and select the “gpt-3.5-turbo-16k” model.
-Then click the “Generate summary with…“ button again (click to enlarge).
+Click on “Click to configure the prompt and the model” at the top of the screen, select the GPT-4o model and click the “Generate summary with gpt-4o” button (click to enlarge).

 Switch to model with larger context window